ljpengelen/mongo-index-experiments/README.md

 In this case, the method `ensureIndex` doesn't block.

 The test `createsIndexViaClient` uses `MongoClient` to create an index.
-The method `createIndex` also doesn't block.
+The method `createIndex` blocks until the index is created.
-Contrary to `ReactiveMongoTemplate`, `MongoClient` doesn't require an additional dependency.

 The tests `findsAllByBoolean`, `findsAllByInt`, `findsAllByIntGreaterThan`, and `findsAllByString` show how indices influence query performance.